Submit Your Story to Prairie Times Today

 Try to match your stories to the time of year.
 I will accept stories that are “out of season” but I prefer to place them in-season.
 If it’s November and you send me a spring story, you may have to wait to see it in print until March.
 But many stories are not seasonal, so I’ll place them wherever I have room.

-I only accept one story per writer per issue.
+I only accept one story per writer per issue, no more than 6 stories per writer per year.

 Our files fill up months in advance, so try to think 4-6 months ahead.
 The following are the issues “open” for 2026.